ShirishSaxena/Assignments/Project-AddressBook/README.md

 - It can add multiple entries at once.
 - Sort by every field.
 - Delete records by email.
+- Error handling (No wrong choices, error when trying to do changes without first loading file and much more.)

 # Assumptions